OCR Technology and OCR Developer: What Is This?

 Conjecture is another open-source OCR framework for C++.
 Like OCRopus, it is a collection of OCR tools that follow a modular approach.
 Moreover, it boasts of an in-depth and robust testing infrastructure.
 Furthermore, it uses the object-oriented programming paradigm, and is therefore highly extensible, so that developers can use existing objects and methods to create their own features and functionalities.
 Unlike most open-source software, it is not hosted on GitHub, but is instead hosted on an SVN repository.

-OpenCV is one of the most popular computer vision frameworks today, providing developers not only with OCR APIs, but also with APIs for many other computer vision features, such as image processing, face recognition, object detection, etc. As such, it becomes a complete package that developers can use for an array of computer vision capabilities, including OCR.
+OpenCV is one of the most popular computer vision frameworks today, providing developers not only with OCR APIs, but also with APIs for many other computer vision features and image recognition techniques, such as digital image processing, face recognition, object detection, etc. As such, it becomes a complete package that developers can use for an array of computer vision capabilities, including OCR.
 What’s more, it supports multiple programming languages, such as C, C++, Python, and Java, as well as multiple platforms like Windows, Linux, MacOS, and even mobile platforms like Android and iOS.
+To hire OpenCV developer is to help your project with different tasks including image digitalization.

 OCR development entails developers who can use any of the various available OCR frameworks and integrate them into any application, be it web, desktop, or mobile, depending on the needs of the product owner.
 As the demand for OCR rises, the need for excellent OCR developers in businesses also becomes increasingly apparent.
 If you wish to include OCR integration into your applications, or if you want to create OCR applications for your business, your best bet would be to hire a great OCR programmer to help you out.